Central ratsnake: Geographic distribution and habitat

 Native to North America, Pantherophis alleghaniensis is commonly found in the forests of the eastern and central United States, west of the Appalachian Mountains and east of the Mississippi River.
 It occurs relatively continuously throughout the major part of the eastern half of the United States, along the Piedmont throughout Kentucky, from southwestern New England to the Gulf of Mexico, westward to the Mississippi River, and northward from northern Louisiana to southwestern Wisconsin.

 In Canada, this species is known to occur in two disjunct regions of southern Ontario: the Carolinian forest region along the north shore of Lake Erie in the southwest, and the Great Lakes/St. Lawrence region in the southeast.

+The species readily hybridizes with P. quadrivittatus in the east and P. obsoletus in the west.
+This hybridization creates large zones of taxonomic uncertainty, where species-level identification can be difficult.

 Habitat

-An agile climber, the gray ratsnake is at home from the ground to the tree tops in many types of hardwood forest and cypress stands, along tree-lined streams and fields, and even around barns and sheds in close proximity to people.
-Within its range, almost any environment rich in rodents, and vertical escape options, proves a suitable habitat for the gray ratsnake.
+An agile climber, the central ratsnake is at home from the ground to the tree tops in many types of hardwood forest and cypress stands, along tree-lined streams and fields, and even around barns and sheds in close proximity to people.
+It will ascend trees in search of bird nests and squirrel dreys, among other arboreal prey.
+Within its range, almost any environment rich in rodents, and vertical escape options, proves a suitable habitat for the central ratsnake.
+Reproductive female ratsnakes often use water-filled tree cavities during their active seasons for gestation.
+Ratsnakes have a large home range that is variable in size based on habitat type and quality.
+They display site fidelity choosing to return to the same spots within their range over and over again to hunt.
+Central ratsnakes frequently live in environments that burn semi-regularly either naturally or as a management technique.
+The snakes typically return to the habitat within three years of a burn.

+Pantherophis alleghaniensis displaying its ability to climb trees.

 Diet and behavior

 Diet

 A scent-hunter and a powerful constrictor, Pantherophis alleghaniensis feeds primarily on small mammals, birds, and bird eggs.
 Neonates and juveniles prefer a diet of frogs and lizards.
+The central ratsnake hunts using a combination of sit and wait, active pursuit, and nest predation strategies.
+Its active hunting style leads to a consistent high metabolic state and high average body temperature.